 - Improve high school graduation rates and/or assist with GED completion

-- Provide job/skill training for women to secure full-time employment
+- Provide job/skill training and/or retraining for women to secure gainful employment

 - Support transitional and/or permanent housing for women

-Program: Financial Literacy Training and Self-Sufficiency for Central New Mexico Women
+Program: Creating Jobs and Economic Growth for Central New Mexico's Women Entrepeneurs